 Natural language processing (NLP) is already part of the fabric of everyday life.
 Amazon Echo and Google Home have quickly become embedded in the domestic landscape.
 A little less obviously, NLP is also helping to make sense of our online searches and engaging us in ‘human’ conversation via chatbots.
 Given the impression it has made on the mainstream, it is not really a surprise to find that NLP-enabled conversational analytics is one of the next big things in data analysis.
 The impact will be profound.

 Of course, at Altair we’ve never believed that data analytics should be difficult.
-Altair Knowledge Works™, our comprehensive solution for data preparation, data science, machine learning (ML), as well as stream processing and visualization, is founded on principles of accessibility and usability.
+Altair Data Analytics is our comprehensive solution for data preparation, data science, machine learning (ML), as well as stream processing and visualization, and is founded on principles of accessibility and usability.
 It is the first open architecture, end-to-end data analytics platform, enabling forward-thinking organizations to more profoundly understand the past and better shape their future.
 Consequently, it addresses some of the most critical challenges faced by enterprises and organizations.

 Consider a few figures.
 At the moment, a mere 12% of all enterprise data is used to make business decisions.
 Only 29% of businesses are successful at connecting analytics to action.
 And one in five enterprises believe they have lost customers due to using incomplete or inaccurate data.
 Moreover, while ML is widely acknowledged as key to overcoming these failings, a staggering 96% of enterprises admit to struggling with aspects of the technology.